 Want to switch the lights on without standing up?
-Or switch on the washing machine while you’re at work?
-Believe it or not, there’s an app for that.
-By connecting your smart devices to an app, you can control your appliances on your smartphone.
+Or time a wash cycle to finish for when you get home from work?
+Believe it or not, there’s an app for that, and much more.
+By connecting your smart devices to a smart assistant, you can control your appliances on your smartphone.

 But do you really need to upgrade your gadgets?
 And how much will it cost?
-Read on as we break down everything you need to know about the Internet of Things and the smart home products that will make a big difference to you.
+Read on as we break down everything you need to know about the smart home products that will make a big difference to you.

 A smart home contains gadgets and appliances that wirelessly connect to the internet and each other.
-This means you can control them using your smartphone or virtual assistant.
+This means you can control them using an app on your smartphone or a virtual assistant.

 So, for example, if your smart security camera notices motion near your home, it will start recording and send a live feed to your smartphone.

 Smart home products can improve everything from home security to household activities, like cooking and shopping.
 But which devices are worth getting?
 Let’s take a closer look.

 Aside from your mobile phone, a voice-controlled smart speaker is the most important device to add to your smart home.
 Almost all connected equipment can be operated via a virtual assistant, so it’s the ideal central hub for all of your smart home needs, questions and requests.